reki2000/mp-audio-stream/README.md

 ## Features

-Currently only float32-mono format on Linux, Windows and Web platforms.
+Currently only float32-mono format on Android, Linux, Windows and Web platforms.

 - Plays buffered audio data in 44.1kHz continuously until the buffer becomes empty.
 - Playing on Web platform is based on AudioContext and AudioWorkletProcessor.